KuoGreen/RoboND-Perception-Project/README.md

 * Robot was not grasping the detected objects properly in many of the cases although the arm approach is correct and grasper is closing properly.
 I believe this is related to the setting of grasp close position.

-* Robot was not grasping the detected objects properly in many of the cases although the arm approach is correct and graspper is closing properly.
-I beleive this is related to the setting of grasp close postion.

 # Future improvements